omarkmu/pz-omichat/docs/sandbox-options.md

 The format used for local `/roll` messages in chat.
 This respects the range and color options of [`/me`](#chatformatme).

-If blank, `/roll` messages will be global instead of local.
-In this case, related options will be ignored.
+If blank, `/roll` messages will be global instead of local and related options will be ignored.

 See also:
 - [`OverheadFormatRoll`](#overheadformatroll)